 The idea of a largely digital world is no longer a far off fantasy.
 It is today’s reality.
-Digital adoption is expected to continue growing as precautionary guidelines related to COVID-19 encourage limited in-person interactions whenever possible.
+Digital adoption is expected to continue growing as precautionary guidelines related to the COVID-19 pandemic encourage limited in-person interactions whenever possible.
 Last year the Pew Research Center reported that 9 out of 10 Americans were online.
 The report went on to share that 8 out of 10 owned a smartphone, making digital interactions easier than ever using apps, mobile wallets and various communication services.

 With that many Americans holding gateways to the internet in the palms of their hands, it is no surprise that 65 million consumers were active participants in the on-demand economy in 2019 (Rockbridge).
 This on-demand economy is built on the simple convenience of secure transactions and interactions that are easy to understand.
 The Trends in Healthcare Payments Tenth Annual Report: 2019 shared that 84% of consumers already pay their non-healthcare bills online.
 Consumers have come to need the same convenient, easy to understand and secure transactions and experiences in healthcare payments as well.